dmxt/dmxt-blog/content/blog/bypass-malicious-files-mac/index.md

 ---
-title: Bypass malicious files on Mac
+title: Bypass "malicious files" error on Mac
 date: "2022-09-30"
 description: "How to bypass malicious file error on Mac with a simple command in a CLI"
 tags: CLI, Mac